stevekew/GenerateGrid/README.md

 ##Notes

-- It has lib copies of the current Pinta.Core and Pinta.Tools to build against, and they currently need manual updating.
+- It has lib copies of the current Pinta.Core and Pinta.Effects and Pinta.Gui.Widgets to build against, and they currently need manual updating.
 (Need to look into automatic updates here.)

 - It builds a single dll that needs to be copied to Pinta's bin folder (when developing) or Pinta's install folder (installed Pinta).